agitter/adaptyvbio-egfr/README.md

 It was derived from the [METL](https://github.com/gitter-lab/metl/blob/9912989380ebe1246a2e35a92488e424d7ae571b/environment.yml) environment to be compatible with METL pretrained models and updated to add requirements for the Adaptyv `competition_metrics`.
 After creating and activating the environment, `pip install metl-pretrained/` to install the local METL package.

+`round2-esm2-pll-check.tsv` is an intermediate file with ESM2 PLLs from the 35M, 150M, and 650M models for 25 round 2 sequences.
+It was used to assess if the smaller models could be used to compute PLL for ranking and filtering so that the PLL could be computed on CPU for convenience.
+The Pearson correlation of the smaller models with the 650M model is > 0.98.

 ## Submissions
 ### Submission 1
 After the [announcement](https://x.com/adaptyvbio/status/1852435680506355823) that "You can also submit more than once but we will only count the last 10 designs for the leaderboard", I made an initial submission on 2024-11-01 before the full pipeline was finished to get initial feedback.